Azouu/Kajika/README.md

  **Now Kajika is ready for use !**

 #### 5. Import your Adaptative Multi-Agent System (AMAS) on the MongoDB database
-If you use Java or Python for your AMAS, download one of the following drivers and follow the instructions on README.md :
+If you use Java or Python for your AMAS, download one of the following drivers and follow the instructions :
 * **Java driver** :  https://github.com/FlorentMouysset/Links2-javadriver .
 * **Python driver** : https://github.com/tanguyesteoule/links_pydriver .
 Get the JSON file corresponding to your AMAS.
-Then open MongoDB Compass and click on "Authentication"
+Then open MongoDB Compass and click on "Connect" (we suppose you haven't enabled authentication mode since you have just downloaded MongoDB).